Candidate48/junit4Wiki/Pull-Requests.md

 Give the commit message a good message for the overall commit.

+### Updating your GitHub remote

-Your git graph is now incompatible with the remote on GitHub.
+After squashing commits in your local repository, your git graph is now incompatible with the remote on GitHub.
 Therefore you must use the `force` flag for pushing.

     git push --force --set-upstream origin your-branch